Coptic Cairo: Islamic conquest and early Muslim rule

 When the Muslim Arabs conquered Egypt in the 7th century, they established a new city, Fustat, outside the walls of the Babylon Fortress.
 Fustat became the administrative capital of Egypt and replaced Alexandria as its most important city.
 In the early years of Arab rule, the Copts were allowed to build several churches within the old fortress area.
 Some of the oldest churches in Cairo, the Church of Saint Barbara and the Church of Saints Sergius and Bacchus are dated to around this time, from the late 7th or early 8th century.

-There may also have been a Jewish presence in the area in the early period of Muslim rule.
-A traditional account claims that the Ben Ezra Synagogue was converted from a church sold to the Jews by the Coptic community in 882 to pay a tribute demanded by the governor of Egypt, Ahmad Ibn Tulun.
-This story is generally not accepted at face value by modern scholars.
-Documents in the Cairo Geniza provide evidence of a possible Jewish presence as early as the 6th century, though the current building is the result of a reconstruction in the 1890s.
+By the medieval period, Fustat had an established Jewish community, with several Jewish congregations and houses of worship.
+The Ben Ezra Synagogue, located in what is now Coptic Cairo, was associated with the Palestinian or Syrian rite, while other Jewish communities in Fustat followed different rabbinic traditions; Karaite Jews also maintained houses of worship in the city.
+Ben Ezra served not only as a place of worship but also as a center of education, communal business, and charity.
+Its geniza preserved roughly 400,000 pages of manuscript material accumulated between the 11th and 19th centuries, forming what became known as the Cairo Geniza.